 On the east side of the Coast Range in the Tillamook Forest, the waters of the Tualatin River are born.
 For about 80 miles, the river meanders through the Tualatin Basin where it eventually meets the Willamette River in West Linn.
 The river descends approximately 2,000 feet from its headwaters, with much of the descent occurring in the first 15 miles.
-As it reaches the lower levels of the fertile Tualatin Valley, abundant recreational opportunities and stunning nature await the explorer.
+As it reaches the lower levels of the fertile Tualatin Valley, abundant recreational opportunities and stunning nature await.

 Farmington Paddle Launch, built through a partnership between Metro and Clean Water Services, provides visitors a safe and accessible location to set out on the Tualatin River Water Trail.
+The launch opened in spring 2017 and is a muchneeded addition to the water trail, helping to fill in a long gap between current launching areas.